itzkavya/itzkavya/README.md

 💼 As an RPA Developer

-🎓 I hold a Bachelor's degree in Computer Science.
+🎓 I hold a Bachelor's degree in Information Technology (IT).

 📫 If you would like to connect, collaborate, or discuss potential opportunities, feel free to reach out to me.
 I'm always excited to connect with fellow automation enthusiasts!